Renewal and upgrade

 The existing air-conditioning equipment will be shifted from above the ceiling of the hall to minimise background noise.
 In addition, existing theatre equipment will be relocated to improve flexibility and safety.
 A new passageway will also be constructed to improve accessibility.

-Construction works on the concert hall, which are scheduled to start in 2019, will require its closure and are scheduled for completion in 2021.
+Construction work on the concert hall, which is scheduled to start in 2019, will require its closure and are scheduled for completion in 2021.

 A new creative learning centre is planned, where children and young adults can experiment and learn new things.
-The centre will include space for workshops, play activities and performances, and a dedicated digital classroom space.
+The centre will include space for workshops, play activities and performances and dedicated digital classroom space.
 Its construction is expected to commence in 2017.

 A new function centre with space to hold between 190 and 500 people will also be developed to celebrate important occasions such as weddings and corporate gatherings.